Aleksejs0585/guides/bridge/native/README.md

 # Native Bridge Examples

-This repository collects a couple examples of how to call the smart contracts to bridge native ETH and ERC20 tokens to Base
+This repository collects a couple of examples of how to call the smart contracts to bridge native ETH and ERC20 tokens to Base

 ## Environment Setup